Monodromy of supersolvable toric arrangements: Homological root homomorphisms

-If need be, by composing with a self-homeomorphism of $\Conf_n(\C)$, an automorphism of the pure braid group $P_n$ on the level of fundamental groups, we may insure that the ordering of the roots in \eqref{eq:rm} corresponds to the ordering of the strands in the (geometric) pure braid group.
-(We suppress this composition from the notation.)
-In particular, the root $b_1(\mathbf{x})=0$ arising from the coordinate axis $y=0$ in $\C^{d+1}$ corresponds to the first/left-most strand in $P_n$.
+For a generic basepoint $\mathbf{x}_0$ in $M(\B)$, the components of $\rootmap(\mathbf{x}_0)$ have distinct real parts, which we use to order strands of (geometric) pure braids.
+If need be, by conjugating by a (non-pure) braid, we may ensure that the ordering of the roots in \eqref{eq:rm} corresponds to the ordering of the strands in the pure braid group $P_n$.
+(We suppress this conjugation from the notation.)
+In particular, the root $b_1(\mathbf{x})=0$ arising from the coordinate plane $y=0$ in $\C^{d+1}$ corresponds to the first/left-most strand in $P_n$.
 See \S\ref{subsec:typeC2} for an illustration.
-Note also that the root map extends to a map $\rootmap\colon (\C^\times)^d\to\C^n$, given by the same formula.